gaehlerm/SoftwareEngineering/README.md

 A better name for this function would be `log_in_and_increase_counter`, though that would make it apparent that the function does more than one thing and thus violates the SRP.
 A function name shouldn't contain an `and` as this indicates a violation of the SRP.

 Side effects also become a real problem when testing code.
 When calling the above function `log_in` twice, the value of `counter` will be different every time.
 This will make the tests very brittle because of the temporal coupling.
-And as we'll learn in the chapter on testing [Testing/Writing better Code with Tests], brittle tests are a strong indication of bad code.
+And as we'll learn in the chapter on testing [Writing better Code with Tests], brittle tests are a strong indication of bad code.

 ## Temporal coupling